Almost an Angel: Plot

 Rose is at first suspicious about Terry, but Terry proves himself by slyly intimidating two drug dealers into leaving the center's premises (with Steve's assistance) and helping out as much as he can by teaching the kids boxing techniques and fixing the arcade games, and Rose gradually falls in love with him.
-The center itself, however, is in financial difficulties, since its backer George Bealeman (Parley Baer), while claiming himself to be a faithful Christian, refuses to provide any more funds.
-Since he has no angel's powers, Terry uses his technical know-how to convince Bealeman otherwise: by recording and re-editing a segment from TV evangelist Rev. Barton's (Ben Slack) telecast (which Bealeman watches reverently) and fitting the cross at the rooftop of the center's church with lighting effects, triggered by his universal remote.
+The center itself, however, is in financial difficulties, since its backer George Bealeman, while claiming himself to be a faithful Christian, refuses to provide any more funds.
+Since he has no angel's powers, Terry uses his technical know-how to convince Bealeman otherwise: by recording and re-editing a segment from TV evangelist Rev. Barton's telecast (which Bealeman watches reverently) and fitting the cross at the rooftop of the center's church with lighting effects, triggered by his universal remote.
 While helping Terry out with the dealers and rigging the broadcast, Steve learns about Terry's past but decides “he’s not really a scumbag”.

 In the evening, where Bealeman drops by, however, two police detectives close in on Terry.
 Steve, who happens to overhear them, rushes off in his wheelchair to warn Terry.
 However, a sack of glass bottles Steve is carrying breaks while he outmaneuvers the detective chasing him, and his femoral artery is cut, causing him to bleed out.
-Just after Bealeman has left (who has been inspired via Terry to build a brand new center from the ground up and furnish everything in it brand new as well), he arrives at the center, and while Rose runs to calls an ambulance, Steve delivers his warning.
+Just after Bealeman has left, who has been inspired via Terry to build a brand new center from the ground up, Steve arrives at the center, and while Rose runs to calls an ambulance, he delivers his warning.
 Afraid of death, Steve feels lost but is reassured he will find a place in Heaven when Terry uses the remote to trigger the lighted cross, creating a sign from God.
 No longer afraid of death, Steve dies peacefully in the arms of Terry and Rose.

-Terry then announces that he has to leave and tries to comfort Rose.
-He reveals that he is "almost an angel."
+Terry then announces that he has to leave and tries to comfort Rose, revealing that he is "almost an angel."
 Rose is understandably skeptical, but after Terry leaves, she checks his universal remote, which he had left her as a keepsake, only to discover that it contains no batteries.
 As she stares up at the cross, it nevertheless begins to shine brilliantly on its own.
 Rose runs after Terry and calls out to him.
 Distracted, Terry slips and falls right before a speeding truck and is about to be run over.
 Rose is shocked to witness that the truck passes right through him, proving he really had died and indeed was given another chance as an angel.
 Having passed his test, Terry continues on his quest to do God's work (though not without promising to return), and Rose is left comforted at last.